dave-Lab-and-Engineering/python-build-utils/README.md

   --help         Show this message and exit.

 Commands:
-  pyd2wheel           Create a wheel from a compiled python *.pyd file. remove-tarballs     Remove tarball files from dist. rename-wheel-files  Rename wheel files in the dist folder.
+  collect-dependencies  Collect and display dependencies for one or more... collect-pyd-modules   Collect and display .pyd submodules from a... pyd2wheel             Create a wheel from a compiled python *.pyd file. remove-tarballs       Remove tarball files from dist. rename-wheel-files    Rename wheel files in the dist folder.
 ```

 ### Cli-tool `rename-wheel-files --help`